 As a professional I’ve gone through the employment process from both sides, and I’ve seen hundreds of colleagues go through the same.
 As I want to be clear here; its always the same.

 The CV’s either come flooding in, or they trickle at a rate which makes you want to give up.
 Regardless of the situation, the need to stand out against the crowd.

 As much as I don’t want to admit it, not that many people know what cross stitch is.
 It sounds simple, but they just don’t know.
-The likelihood is whoever is reading it will look it up online straight afterwards.
+The likelihood is whoever is reading it will look it up online straight afterward.
 And whilst going away from your CV might sound bad; they will now always associate cross stitch with you.

 Well done, you stood out from the crowd, your future employer read the whole of your CV instead of skimming it.
 You just massively increased your chances of getting an interview.

 CVs are roughly split into two camps; the visual (normally marketeers) and the written.
-In both situations you’re likely to have a quick 2 sentence bio at the top.
+In both situations, you’re likely to have a quick 2 sentence bio at the top.
 That’s the place to put it.

 But you need to make it obvious.
 As people skim past the page it needs to stand out.
 Put it on a new line, and make it snappy “My main hobby is cross stitch”.
 That’s enough.
 Interest has been peaked.

-I’m of the personal believe that cross stitch can show proof of any skill.
+I’m of the personal belief that cross stitch can show proof of any skill.
 I’ll go into more detail on how in a moment, but lets first talk about additions to your CV you can make without directly referencing your hobby.